bonaparte/bonaparte/advanced/api-core.md

 ```
 ---
 #### bp.tag.triggerEvent();
-Triggers a event on the given HTMLElement
+Triggers a event on the given HTMLElement<br>
 __Returns:__ `undefined`

 ```javascript